-Surface movement by GPS (Christine Hvidberg, Lars B. Larsen, Aslak Grinsted).
+Surface movement by GPS (Christine Hvidberg, Aslak Grinsted).

-Surface velocity and strain rates will be measured by GPS in 2018 at EGRIP.
+Surface velocity and strain rates will be measured by GPS in 2019 at EGRIP.
 The purpose is to provide 6 year long records 2015-2020 of surface movement at EGRIP and along NEGIS to validate satellite observations and reveal spatial and temporal variations of flow speed and elevation.

 In 2015, a strain net of 17 GPS poles were established at EGRIP and their 3D positions were measured (latitude, longitude, height).
-These poles were re-measured in 2017 and will be measured again in 2018.
+These poles were re-measured in 2017 and 2018 and will be measured again in 2019.
 See figure.
 A permanent GPS pole was established in 2015 at EGRIP.
 The station is planned as part of a survey along the NEGIS ice stream from the ice divide to the coast done in collaboration with DTU-Space, and the station will be monitored continuously.
-The station will be maintained and checked in 2018.
+The station will be maintained and checked in 2019.
 More permanent poles were established in 2016, both upstream and downstream from EGRIP.
-Additional detailed surveys of surface movement are planned in 2018 in particular regions near EGRIP using a combination of surface GPS and drones.
+Additional detailed surveys of surface movement are planned in 2019 in particular regions near EGRIP using surface GPS.